kumbulanit/t-sql/tech company/untitled/Module 8/Lab_Using_Built-in_Functions.md

             THEN '⏰ On-Time Delivery'

             -- Active projects
-            WHEN p.Status = 'Active'
+            WHEN p.IsActive = 'Active'
                  AND COALESCE(p.StartDate, p.PlannedStartDate) <= GETDATE()
             THEN '🚀 Active Project'

             -- At-risk projects
-            WHEN p.Status = 'Active'
+            WHEN p.IsActive = 'Active'
                  AND (COALESCE(NULLIF(p.ActualCost, 0), 0) > COALESCE(NULLIF(p.Budget, 0), 1) * 0.8
                       OR GETDATE() > COALESCE(p.PlannedEndDate, DATEADD(YEAR, 1, GETDATE())))
             THEN '⚠️ At Risk'

             -- Planning phase
-            WHEN p.Status IN ('Planning', 'Proposed')
+            WHEN p.IsActive IN ('Planning', 'Proposed')
             THEN '📋 In Planning'

-            ELSE '❓ Status Review Needed'
+            ELSE '❓ IsActive Review Needed'
-        END AS ProjectHealthStatus,
+        END AS ProjectHealthIsActive,

         -- Client and type information
         COALESCE(c.CompanyName, 'Client TBD') AS ClientName,